vectordotdev/timber-elixir/README.md

 )
 ```

+* These fields will be available in the `event.error.metadata_json` field.
 * Run the query `type:error` to view all errors.
 * Within the [Timber console](https://app.timber.io) you can click the log to view all of this data.